cuhksam/emnlp2019.github.io/_pages/participants.md

 ## Visa Information

 Since visa applications can take almost two months or more to be approved, we advise that you apply as soon as possible.
-If you require an invitation letter for your visa application, please send an email to the Local Organizing Secretariat via [email](mailto:emnlp-ijcnlp-2019-local-organizing-committee@googlegroups.com?subject=EMNNLP-IJCNLP 2019: Letter of Invitation and Visa) with the following information and a copy of your passport:
+If you require an invitation letter for your visa application, please send an [email to the Local Organizing Secretariat](mailto:emnlp-ijcnlp-2019-local-organizing-committee@googlegroups.com?subject=EMNNLP-IJCNLP 2019: Letter of Invitation and Visa) with the following information and a copy of your passport:

 - Your full name as it appears in your passport
 - Your work address